 Learning Agents

-In artificial intelligence, a learning agent is any kind of agent with learning capacity based on prior events.
+In artificial intelligence, a learning agent is any kind of agent with a learning capacity based on prior events.
 It begins to act with simple information and later, with learning, may act and adjust automatically.
-A learning agent consists essentially in four conceptual elements:
+A learning agent consists essentially of four conceptual elements:

 Learning element: It enables environmental learning from which changes are made.

-• Critic: The learning component receives input from critics that explains the agent’s performance in relation to a predetermined performance standard.
+- Critic: The learning component receives input from critics that explains the agent’s performance about a predetermined performance standard.

 Development Cost